robole/markdown-reference/markdown.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

-You can format the text within tables.
-For example, you can add links, code (words or phrases in backticks (\`) only, not code blocks), and emphasis.
+Formatting of the content within tables is limited.
+You can only add links, inline code (using backticks), and emphasis.
 You can’t add headings, blockquotes, lists, horizontal rules, images, or HTML tags inside a table.

 Creating tables with hyphens and pipes can be tedious.
 To speed up the process, try using the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables).